greboid/docker-tags-action/README.md

  - `registries` - A comma separated list of registry names to push to, defaults to docker hub

 ## Outputs
-A comma separated list of tags to be passed to `docker/build-push-action@v2`
+ - tag: A comma separated list of tags to be passed to `docker/build-push-action@v2`
+ - version: The semver parsed version of the image, or the SHA if this is not tag

 ## Example